Bowel cancer screening campaign

 - Be Clear on Cancer’

-The campaign will run from 9th January to 2nd April 2017.
-An advertising campaign including TV, posters at bus stops, adverts in newspapers and on Facebook will run for 12 weeks from 9 January to 2 April 2017.
+The campaign run from 9th January to 2nd April 2017.
+An advertising campaign including TV, posters at bus stops, adverts in newspapers and on Facebook run for 12 weeks from 9th January to 2nd April 2017.

-Advertising will run for the full campaign period, whilst direct mail will run alongside advertising from 20 February to 2 April only.
-Direct mail will consist of two versions:
+Advertising ran for the full campaign period, whilst direct mail ran alongside advertising from 20th February to 2nd April only.
+Direct mail consisted of two versions:

 - Version one: A personalised CRUK endorsement letter, sent to First Timers only (i.e. those being invited to bowel screening for the first time).